RJVB/Spotify-AdMuter/README.md

   - xprop
   - pacmd
   - notify-send
-  - **xdotool**
+  - xdotool

-New dependencies are highlighted in bold.
-Please make sure to install these before upgrading the script.

-You will also need to have one of the following audio/media players installed:
+You will also need to have one of the following audio/media players installed, in case you want to use anything other than the default "simple" muting method:

   - mpv
   - vlc